vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_1.md

 gint dog_weight = dog_as_animal.weight;
 ```

-The details of abstraction, like implementing and overriding abstract methods, and other things like default method implementations and constructor-like functionality are better understood in the context of plugins, so we will cover them in the following plugin guide section.
+The details of abstraction, like implementing and overriding abstract methods, and other things like default method implementations and constructor-like functionality are better understood in the context of plugins, so we will not cover the, here.